bbrzycki/setigen/docs/source/frame_methods.rst

 ---------------

 There are a variety of options for plotting frames, meant to produce publication-ready images.
-The main function is :func:`setigen.Frame.plot`.
+The main function is :func:`~setigen.frame.Frame.plot`.

 You may choose what style of axes ticks and labels to use with the parameter :code:`xtype`.
 By default, :code:`xtype=fmid` expresses the `x`-axis as the